Crime & Police

 Audio By Carbonatix

-More than a year after ex-Miami commissioner Alex Díaz de la Portilla and lobbyist William Riley Jr. were arrested in an alleged bribery scheme connected to a downtown project backed by Miami's favorite anti-vax couple, David and Leila Centner, prosecutors have dropped the criminal charges against them.
+More than a year after ex-Miami city commissioner Alex Díaz de la Portilla and lobbyist William Riley Jr. were arrested in an alleged bribery scheme connected to a downtown project backed by Miami’s favorite anti-vax couple, David and Leila Centner, prosecutors have dropped the criminal charges against the two men.

-In September 2023, Díaz de la Portilla and Riley were arrested and accused of funneling thousands of dollars from the Centners into political committees controlled by the commissioner in exchange for pushing through a $10 million sports facility for the couple's school, the Centner Academy.
+In September 2023, Díaz de la Portilla and Riley were arrested and accused of seeking to channel thousands of dollars from the Centners into political committees controlled by the commissioner in connection with the couple’s proposal to donate $10 million to the city to build, on a parcel of city-owned land, a “state-of-the-art recreational facility…for the benefit of the City, its residents, and visitors,” as well as the couple’s school, the Centner Academy.

 On Wednesday (November 20), Broward County State Attorney Harold Pryor, who took over the case after the Miami-Dade State Attorney’s Office requested the investigation be reassigned to avoid a conflict of interest, announced that the charges would be dropped.